ryuichiueda/slides_marp/advanced_vision/lesson2-e.md

 ### Summary of Backpropagation

 - Upstream layers (regardless of layer type) can calculate the error using the chain rule.
-- However, differentiation is required.
+    - However, they should be differentiable.
 - The error of a given layer can be calculated based on the error propagated from downstream layers.
     - Each layer can calculate the error using only its own partial derivative.

 ---